puma13992/cinematography/README.md

 - [ScrollToTop.js](/frontend/src/components/ScrollToTop.js) was created to scroll the user back to the top of the page
 - [Searchbar.js](/frontend/src/components/Searchbar.js) was created to search movies on different pages

-[Movie.js](/frontend/src/pages/movies/Movie.js) and [Glossary.js](/frontend/src/pages/glossary/Glossary.js) were also used on several pages, e.g. the three latest films on the homepage or both elements on the profile page.
+[Movie.js](/frontend/src/pages/movies/Movie.js) and [Glossary.js](/frontend/src/pages/glossary/Glossary.js) were also used on several pages, e.g. the three latest movies on the homepage or both elements on the profile page.

 | User story               | as                 | I want to                                                                                | so that I can                                                                                              | UI components / page                                                                                                                            |
 | ------------------------ | ------------------ | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |